Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

 \subsection{Maximal nowhere degenerate abelian subvariety and nowhere-degeneracy rank}

-In our main results on the geometric Bogomolov conjecture, the notion of maximal nowhere degenerate abelian subvarieties and that of nowhere-degeneracy rank play key roles.
-In this subsection, we define them and show their properties.
+In this subsection, we define the notion of maximal nowhere degenerate abelian subvarieties and that of nowhere-degeneracy rank, and we describe their properties.
+In our main results on the geometric Bogomolov conjecture, they play key roles.

-We begin with definitions.
 An abelian variety $A$ over $\overline{K}$ is said to be \emph{somewhere degenerate} if $A$ is degenerate at some place of $\overline{K}$, and is said to be \emph{nowhere degenerate} if $A_{v}$ is non-degenerate for all $v \in M_{\overline{K}}$ (cf. \S~\ref{RtM}).